Safety is our #1 priority for dogs and their people

 - Safety is our number one priority for both dogs and their people.
 If you or your dog has a medical condition related to the environment (i.e. allergic to bees, etc.) please make your Adventure Guide team aware.

 - ALL dogs must be on an 8-foot or shorter leash.
 No flex or retractable leashes are allowed.
 These leashes are NOT appropriate when walking with a pack of dogs.
-At swimming and open field play events, we do allow up to 20 foot leads.
+At swimming and open field play adventures, we do allow up to 20 foot leads.

 - Always carry pet waste bags (biodegradable preferred) and pick up as needed.
 It is also REQUIRED that you carry water for your dog.
 We also recommend water for yourself as well as a protein snack for longer walks/hikes for both.